dhansel/Altair8800-IOBus/README.md

 - A [Centronics printer interface](https://github.com/dhansel/Altair8800-IOBus/tree/master/05-centronics-interface) equivalent to a 88-C700 card

 - A [Cassette interface](https://github.com/dhansel/Altair8800-IOBus/tree/master/06-cassette-interface) equivalent to a 88-ACR card

-The cards plug into a [backplane](https://github.com/dhansel/Altair8800-IOBus/tree/master/00-backplane) that connects to the Altair Simulator.

 Note that except for the LED output register card (which is hardwired to address 255) all other cards include jumpers to configure their address.